Daniel-Okure/Python-Scripts/Utility Scripts/attendance_checker/README.md

 ### Step 6: Run the script

-Open the code editor of your choice or python's IDLE and input your cuportal username and password to the attendance checker function as directed in the comments.
+Open the code editor of your choice or python's IDLE and run the script.
+From there, all that's left is to input your cuportal username, password, and the attendance you want to check as prompted.

-Lecture Attendance is set by default, but if you want to check your chapel and roll call, set the mode parameter to Student Affairs and run the script.

 I tried to make this with poor network conditions in mind, but the bot works best with good connectivity.
 Otherwise, it may timeout and exit unsuccessfully.